 Frequently Asked Questions

 1) Use a lid on the stockpot but keep it slightly ajar.
 This allows enough steam to evaporate to concentrate the stock, which means more flavor but prevents too much liquid from disappearing.

 2) Keep the hob on low heat and a gentle simmer.
 Any hotter than this and more liquid will evaporate.

 Yes!
 This easy chicken stock recipe is gluten-free.

 Yes!
-This chicken stock freezes well and will maintain its flavor for 2-3 months when stored in an airtight container or freezer bag.
+This chicken stock freezes well and will maintain its flavor for 2-3 months when stored in a freezer-safe airtight container or freezer bag.
 You can also portion it out using ice-cube trays.
-Once frozen, transfer your stock cubes into a freezer bag.
+Once frozen, transfer your stock cubes to a freezer bag.

 Yes!
 Chicken stock should be stored in the refrigerator for 3-4 days.
 After that, it will start to go bad.
 To avoid wastage of unused chicken stock, simply put it in a freezer-friendly, airtight container and freeze it for 2-3 months.